AdityaAshvin/EventsForU/README.md

 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://forthebadge.com)
 # Features of the website
 **v0.0**
 > 1. The admin can dynamically add the events.
-The date, time, image(based on the title given) and the unique id will be generated on its own. the admin has to give a title, header and a basic description.
+The date, time, image(based on the title given) and the unique id will be generated on its own. the admin has to give a title, header, basic description, location, organizer details and tags related to the event.
 >
 > 2. The participant can view the upcoming events and then fill the form in the Particpants page to register for a particular event
 >